 A huge part of this is just remembering that it is special that your boo is telling you that they love you, or doing the dishes when you’re extra tired.
 “Every gesture of affection — and appreciation — counts, and will help you to live as happily with your partner even after the honeymoon period,” she says.
 Pay attention.

 “Romance has a life of its own,” New York–based relationship expert and author April Masini tells Bustle.
 “That’s why you have to nourish it.
 After a while, the flow of natural excitement in a new relationship recedes.”
 But you can do something about it — don’t fret.
 “Your job is to stimulate it,” she says.
 “Life is fluid, and so, too, is romance.
 It doesn’t stay still.”

 So you have to get up and feed it.
 “If you want to maintain romance, you have to work it,” she says.
-“You can do this by creating new experiences, rekindling old ones, and looking for deeper, more mature love that is less about a spark than it is about love, respect, sex and caring for each other over the course of the long run.”
+“You can do this by creating new experiences, rekindling old ones, and looking for deeper, more mature love" — love that's less about a spark, than about love and respect over the long run, she says.
 It doesn’t have to be exciting all of the time — but you both have to show up and want to make things work together.

 9. It’s Hard To Stay On The Same Page

 “Since dating used to just be about meeting someone to marry and have kids with and that's not what it's about anymore, it can be hard to be on the same page at the same time,” Stefanie Safran, Chicago's "Introductionista" and founder of Stef and the City, tells Bustle.
 “In addition, the rules on courting are so blurry, so it's harder to know if you are both on the same page, because there is no rush or pressure to follow any specific path by a certain timeline.”
 If you can’t tell if you’re both in search of the same thing, it’s easy for your relationship to fall to pieces.
 Communicate!
 This will help tremendously in the long run.